Jash-Shah/Eklavya---Drone/Blog.md

 ![First Model in Gazebo](assets/Og_Drone_gazebo2.gif)

 Turns out the problem was with the wing joints not being registered as revolute.
 However, even though we got a **_somewhat_** what more stable system after fixing that, the drone would still not lift.
-There were many painful days spent scouring all sorts of forums, drearily tring to sniff out even a **_whiff_** of a solution.
+There were many painful days spent scouring all sorts of forums, drearily trying to sniff out even a **_whiff_** of a solution.
 Finally we did what most programmers do when they can't find a solution to a problem....we just took someone else's model and abandoned ours.
 And trying to stick to our _high standards_ this someone else was none other than IIT Bombay (specifically the model they provided for their [E-Yantra 2020](https://new.e-yantra.org/eyrc) competition).

 And Finally! after about two weeks (which felt like a month) of debugging we had a flying drone!